Esteegrace/Esteegrace/README.md

 - 👋 Hi, I’m @Esteegrace
-- 👀 I’m interested in developing myself and learn new things
+- 👀 I’m interested in developing myself and learning new things
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning Front-end development
 - 💞️ I’m looking to collaborate on anything that can improve my skill
 - 📫 How to reach me @estyuju@gmail.com